SAP-samples/abap-exercises-codejam/exercises/ex4/README.md

   ENDMETHOD.

 ```
-9. We want to control the display have these accept and reject buttons programmically.
+9. We want to control the display of these accept and reject buttons programmically.
 In the behavior definition we used the keyword “feature“ when defining the actions.
 Now in our implementation, we can get access to these features and control access to them.
 Once again, add a new method called *get_features*.
 ```abap
    METHODS get_features  FOR FEATURES
       IMPORTING keys REQUEST  requested_features FOR travel  RESULT result.

 ```
-10. Add the implementation fort he set_status_cancelled method as shown here.
+10. Add the implementation for the set_status_cancelled method as shown here.
 Make sure to replace XXX with your group number.
 This method reads the entity and gives us access to the actions and allows us to set the buttons to enable/disabled based on that selected lines current status.
-Here we are also programmically setting the “Travel ID“ field to read-only in edit mode.
+Here we are also programmically set the “Travel ID“ field to read-only in edit mode.
 ```abap
 METHOD get_features.